tim-kozaki/Loan-Default-Prediction/README.md

 - Extracting additional information on the companies such as their annual financial reports, credit information from ACRA & BRC reports.
 - Further model explorations with RandomForests, XGBoost.
-- Implement model into a web application, and connect the results into a Tableau dashboard for visualizations.
+- Implement model into a web application, and connect the results into a dashboard for visualizations.